-Streamlining forms that your staff use can help their day-to-day, as we've seen with daily report forms.
+Streamlining forms that your staff use can help their day-to-day, as we've seen with child care daily report forms.
 Beyond that, forms that you use with your staff can help your business by increasing retention and positivity in your workplace.
-Interview questions and hiring materials can help you find the employees that are a best fit for your center, while staff evaluation forms can build empowerment among your staff.
+Child care interview questions and hiring materials can help you find the employees that are a best fit for your center, while staff evaluation forms can build empowerment among your staff.
 Having staff that is a good fit and that feels supported in their development means lower turnover, which saves you money and improves the quality of your care.

-- Child care emergency forms: Preparation for any emergency starts with child care emergency forms, and handling them well ensures that you are ready to handle anything that comes your way.
+- Emergency forms: Preparation for any emergency starts with child care emergency forms, and handling them well ensures that you are ready to handle anything that comes your way.
 Learn how to prepare your emergency forms — and how to use them.

-- Child care interview questions: Your hiring process can make or break your business, and relying on a set of interview questions is a great way to ensure a fair and thorough consideration of each candidate.
+- Interview questions: Your hiring process can make or break your business, and relying on a set of interview questions is a great way to ensure a fair and thorough consideration of each candidate.

 - Communicating daily with parents about the milestones and activities children are experiencing is an essential part of the connection between staff and parents.
 Child care daily report forms are one of the best ways you can facilitate this connection.

 - Using staff evaluation forms lays the groundwork for a successful performance assessment, ensuring that, together, you create the best experience for parents and children.

 - Asking your staff to self-assess in tandem with performance reviews allows them time for self-reflection on their personal strengths and growth areas.